dannyk84/weather_api/golang/README.md

 ## Some improvements I can make
 - Init a `context` in `main.go` and pass it to the other layers.
-- Move some of the marshaling logic in `integrators.go` to a reusable function.
+- Move some of the marshaling logic in `WeatherAPIClient.GetForecast()` to a reusable function.
 - Break out the multiple API calls in `WeatherAPIClient.GetForecast()` into two separate functions (`GetForecast` and `GetPoints`)